'Not running away': Women fighting on Britain's COVID-19 front line | Entertainment

 "I knew, as a nurse, what I should be doing; that end of time was coming and she would not make it," Philip said.
 "But at the same time, as a daughter, I did not want to let go of it, I just wanted her to hold on to the last straw.
 I wanted to say and scream at the top of my voice 'no don't, I don’t want her to go'."
 THE PARAMEDIC

 "I think a lot of people in the NHS have that ability to just switch off.
 I don't think you're born with it.
 You just learn it and maybe it makes you a little bit hard, as well, but you kind of have to."
-THE CRITICAL CARE NURSE
+THE CONSULTANT

-Critical care nurse Jacqui Jocelyn, 53, has worked in nursing for 30 years.
-Twenty of those have been spent on the intensive care unit at the East Lancashire hospital.
-After spending the year being with patients at the end of their lives, while their families were not permitted to do so, Jocelyn's father was admitted to the same ward.
+Consultant and clinical director in emergency medicine Dr Georgina Robertson said her year "leading the shop floor" at the East Lancashire Hospitals Trust had been the most difficult of her career.
+"The numbers have been the highest, the patients have been the sickest, and, alongside that, we’ve had to struggle with staff shortages at levels that we've never seen before," the 46-year-old said.

-"He was on the unit for three weeks, actually.
-He fought a good fight.
-He was a great character," she said.
-"All the staff were amazing with him.
-I don't think it was just because it was my dad.
-But they went out their way to make him feel special and try and get better, but, unfortunately, he fought a losing battle and died."
+"So that’s been very difficult, and then obviously at home it's been very difficult.
+I've got three children," she said, pausing to compose herself.
+"I've got three children who've been off school for a long time and have missed out on things."
+Reflecting on the past 12 months, Robertson said she would not usually allow herself to become emotional, particularly in front of the staff she leads.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)